pdav5883/bracket-revival/README.md

 - Rules page
 - About page
 - Admin page
-	- Fix team name edit (not working bc of change to GetBracket)
 	- Add game (can do with curl)
 	- Delete game
 	- Add year (can do with curl)